Azure/azure-managed-disks-performance-tiers/README.md

 5. South East Australia
 6. South India

+## Restrictions
+1. Disks should not be attached to running VMs while changing tier.
+2. You have to resize a disk to size greater than 4096 GiB to use P60, P70, P80 tiers.

 ## Create/update a data disk with a tier higher than the baseline tier

 1. Create an empty data disk with a tier higher than the baseline tier or update the tier of a disk higher than the baseline tier using the sample template [CreateUpdateDataDiskWithTier.json](https://github.com/Azure/azure-managed-disks-performance-tiers/blob/main/CreateUpdateDataDiskWithTier.json)